Karen Red, Physical Therapist and co-owner

 “I love this specialty because it is so important for quality of life, and makes such a profound difference in so many people’s lives.
 I love taking the time one-on-one with patients and problem solving their complicated issues.”

 Karen and her husband have two grown children and love visiting their grandchildren.
-They have a small farm of about 60 sheep, chickens, three dogs and two cats.
+They have a small farm with sheep, chickens, three dogs and two cats.
 She enjoys taking her therapy dogs to nursing homes and the Ronald McDonald House.
 Karen loves the support and friendship she gets from playing tennis on a senior women’s team.

 Lisa Janson, Physical Therapist and co-owner

 “I love working one-on-one with patients helping them to feel comfortable and safe, allaying fears and misconceptions through education, and then motivating patients to reach their goals.
 This process will be very informative and I always try to make it fun!”